kispali80/TechnicalTask/README.md

 ### Desktop version
 ![Desktop Header](docs/assets/header-desktop.png)

-The minicart icon also displays the number of products (not the quantities for products) in the cart if there is more than one.
+The minicart icon also displays the number of products (not the quantities for products) in the cart if there is anything in the cart.

 ![Minicart](docs/assets/minicart.png)